 $randomValue = mt_rand(1, 10);

-In the first example, we will use loop-based logic to generate a random strings.
-Where we will define a string variable which contains all allowed characters like 0 to 9, a to z, and A to Z and create a random string from that.
+In the first example, we will use loop-based logic to generate random strings.
+Where we will define a string variable that contains all allowed characters like 0 to 9, a to z, and A to Z, and create a random string from that.

 <?php